drobosky-create/TeamTrack/replit.md

 # Recent Changes

+## Customizable Template System Transformation (Jan 8, 2025)
+- Transformed Army-specific template system into fully customizable company template system based on user feedback
+- Updated database schema to use generic field names (coreValues, competencies) instead of military-specific terms
+- Modified template modal UI to support custom company values and competencies that can be edited and configured
+- Renamed template types from "army" to "structured" to reflect the flexible, non-military approach
+- Updated storage methods and API routes to handle the new customizable template structure
+- Companies can now create structured review templates with their own values, competencies, and evaluation criteria
+- Implemented editable core values and competencies with quick-add examples and custom field support

 ## Material Dashboard Integration (Jan 4, 2025)
 - Successfully integrated Material Dashboard React UI components from GitHub repository
 - Replaced basic UI with sophisticated Material Dashboard layout and styling